corona-warn-app/cwa-documentation/event_registration.md

 ### QR Code Compatibility with Other Contract Tracing Apps in Germany DRAFT

-Other contact tracing apps in Germany that leverage QR code for Presence Tracing can integrate with CWA by creating QR codes according to the following pattern:
+Other contact tracing apps in Germany that leverage QR codes for Presence Tracing can integrate with CWA by creating QR codes according to the following pattern:

 ```text
 <URL>/<VENDOR_DATA>#[VENDOR_ADDITIONAL_DATA]/CWA1/<ENCODED_PAYLOAD>